historic-trails/website/docs/sites/la-cueva-historic-district.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="The inn and stables of La Cueva.
+  caption="The inn and stables of La Cueva, built from adobe with metal tin roofs.
 Here travelers could rest themselves and water their horses" src="images/la-cueva-stables-inn.jpg"
 %}